Unable to send funds to a friend who has an account at a different bank?

 It stands for Instant Money Payment Service.
 As the name suggests, it is an instant payment solution.
 A new mode of fund transfer between banks.

 It came to the banking system quite recently.
-The logic is the same as NEFT and RTGS, but you may have the option to send money without even registering the beneficiary.
+The logic is the same as with NEFT and RTGS, but you may have the option to send money without even registering the beneficiary.

 The problems that we have